traviskaufman/continuum/README.md

 A Realm is the main thing you interact with.
 Each realm has a global object with a unique set of builtin globals.
 A realm is roughly equivalent to an iframe or a node vm context.

 * __realm.evaluate(code)__: Executes code in the virtual machine and returns the completion value, if any. "code" can be a string or an already compiled Script object.
 If a string is provided, a new Script will be created and added to realm.scripts.
-* __realm.evaluateAsync(code, callback)__: Primarily for when executing code that uses the module system, which must be run asynchronously if importing remote resources.
+* __realm.evaluateAsync(code, callback, [errback])__: Primarily for when executing code that uses the module system, which must be run asynchronously if importing remote resources.

 ### State Events